gszep/gpuweb/WGSL-2021-02-16-Minutes.md

-*    JG: Having trouble getting census but maybe able to push out past MVP and focus on other issues, sound find?
+*    JG: Having trouble getting consensus but maybe able to push out past MVP and focus on other issues, sound find?
 *   MM: Try for consensus?
 *   MM: Think DM has made a fairly compelling case why it’s valuable.
 Haven’t heard a compelling case about why to not allow this.
 *   DN: What I’ve come to understand is disconnect on when we should be able to gen lower level code from WGSL.
 ShaderModule or PipelineCreation.
 If we should put features in the language which require waiting until pipeline creation.
 Against that, want features to align so we can validate as soon as possible (createShaderModule).
 Fundamental disconnect.
 Comes up for extensions being per entry point or per module.
 Resolving that may point this in the right direction